Known4225/Logic-Gates-Python/README.txt

 A fix for linux keyRelease events (buffer key system) scrollSpeed and rotateSpeed variables new streamlined key sensing (not applied universally, since the shift key was not having issues)

+Issue:
+Buffers don't work too well with high tps, but lowering the tps causes lag
+Fix: just use the JS version